Findomain/Findomain/README.md

 ## Plans

+**Note:** Buying a 3 month plan from Findomain+ VIP and onwards give you an **10% disccount**, 6 month plan gives **20% discount** and yearly plan **30% discount**.
+If you have choose one of these options, then make the payment to edu4rdshl\[at]protonmail.com using Paypal and send an email with the subject "Applying to \[your plan description here]".
+Example: "Applying to 3 month Findomain+ Special plan".

 |Feature| Findomain+ Basic | Findomain+ Plus | Findomain+ VIP | Findomain+ VIP Plus | Findomain+ Special | Findomain+ Corporative |
 | :---------- | :--: | :--: | :--: | :--: | :--: | :--: |
 | Price in USD/month | $5 | $15 | $20 | $30 | $50 | $150 |